 Main objective: To provide Affordable & Reliable Advance Wound Dressing services, Tissue Repair options and Surgical based management for any nature of a chronic non-healing wounds especially managing Diabetic Foot Infection and Critical Limb Ischemia patients.

 We specialized in treating both infected and non-infected diabetic foot ulcers.

-Therapies that are offered includes Maggot\Larvae Bio-Therapy technique, Serial Tissue Repair, Critical Tissue Viable Therapy, Minimal Invasive Surgical Options and many more. we were pioneering the advance wound care scenario and tissue manipulation services in Malaysia and South East Asia since 2012 itself serving clients from all over the world.
+Therapies that are offered includes Maggot\Larvae Bio-Therapy technique, Serial Tissue Repair, Critical Tissue Viable Therapy, Minimal Invasive Surgical Options and many more. we were pioneering the advance wound care scenario and tissue manipulation services in Malaysia and South East Asia since 2012 serving clients from all over the world.

 Today we have 6 doctors and 30 other support staffs and wound team, readily servicing our patients needs daily.

-As for the record, we have treated over 12000 great toe ulcers, 6000 over lower limb amputations since 2013 in MediAsia.
+For the record, we have treated over 12000 great toe ulcers, 6000 over lower limb amputations since 2013 in MediAsia.
 We have also shared our success stories and case studies in over 20 countries by using the education and training platform since 2018.

 Our service quality is enhanced as our motto goes “ We Dress The Wound, God Heals It”